 3 years – For assessment of tax you owe, this period is generally 3 years from the date you filed the return.
 Returns filed before the due date are treated as filed on the due date.

 No limit – There’s no period of limitations to assess tax when you file a fraudulent return or when you don’t file a return.

 6 years – If you don’t report income that you should have reported, and it’s more than 25% of the gross income shown on the return, the time to assess tax is 6 years from the date you filed the return.

 More from H&R Block

 The types of documents you should keep with your tax records include: IRS Forms W-2, 1099 forms (1099-MISC, 1099-R, 1099-INT, 1099-DIV, 1099-S, 1099-B, 1099-SA etc.), 1098, and receipts for itemized deductions such as charitable contributions, medical expenses, property tax, etc. Keep receipts for health savings account expenditures and college savings accounts withdrawals.
 Also keep records of tax-deductible retirement savings contributions and Form 1095 to show you had eligible health insurance or proof that you met one of the exemptions.

 If you have a business, you should keep records of all income and any business expenses you claim on your tax return, such as equipment purchases, travel expenses, advertising, office supplies, inventory purchased, etc.

 If you purchase a home or buy stock or other property for investment purposes, you should hold on to all records regarding the purchase and any upgrades to a property for at least three years after you sell the stock or property.

 You can obtain copies of documents such as IRS Form W-2, 1099, etc. from the IRS.
-Learn more about IRS transcripts and researching your IRS account.
+Learn how to research your IRS account.